omidantilong/remark-mdx-next/README.md

 > A [remark][] plugin for converting frontmatter metadata into getStaticProps

+Keep your MDX files clean!
+Based on the great [remark-mdx-frontmatter] plugin.

 ## Installation

 This package depends on the AST output by [remark-frontmatter][]